-Section 16(a) of the Securities Exchange Act of 1934 requires the Company's Directors, officers and persons who own more than 10% of a registered class of the Company's equity securities to file with the SEC initial reports of ownership and reports of changes in ownership of Class B Stock.
-During the fiscal year ended December 31, 2012, the Company had one deficiency in reporting.
-A Form 4 on behalf of Ann McDaniel, acting as trustee of a family trust, was filed three days after the deadline for shares sold.
+Section 16(a) of the Securities Exchange Act of 1934 requires the Company's Directors, officers and persons who own more than 10% of a registered class of the Company's equity securities to file with SEC initial reports of ownership and reports of changes in ownership of Class B Stock.
+During the fiscal year ended December 31, 2013, the Company is not aware of any deficiency in reporting.

-PROPOSAL 2: APPROVAL OF 2012 COMPENSATION AWARDED TO NAMED EXECUTIVE OFFICERS
+PROPOSAL 2: APPROVAL OF 2013 COMPENSATION AWARDED TO NAMED EXECUTIVE OFFICERS

-As required by Schedule 14A of the Securities Exchange Act of 1934 and the corresponding SEC rules, the Company is seeking an advisory, non-binding shareholder vote with respect to compensation awarded to its named executive officers for 2012 from its Class A Shareholders.
+As required by Schedule 14A of the Securities Exchange Act of 1934 and the corresponding SEC rules, the Company is seeking an advisory, non-binding shareholder vote from its Class A Shareholders with respect to compensation awarded to its named executive officers for 2013.
 On May 12, 2011, the majority of the Company's Class A Shareholders voted in favor of an annual, non-binding shareholder advisory vote on executive compensation and, in consideration of the outcome of the frequency vote, the Board determined to hold such advisory vote each year.
-The Company's executive compensation program and compensation pages 21-28 of this Proxy Statement.
+The Company's executive compensation program and compensation paid to its named executive officers are described under the heading "Executive Compensation" in this Proxy Statement.
 The Compensation Committee oversees the program and compensation awarded, adopting changes to the program and awarding compensation as appropriate to reflect the Company's circumstances and to promote the main objective of the program: to motivate talented employees in order to increase value for shareholders by facilitating long-term growth of the Company.
 If you are a Class A Shareholder, you may vote for or against the following resolution, or you may abstain.
 The Compensation Committee will consider the outcome of the vote, along with other relevant factors, in evaluating its executive compensation program.
-Following the Meeting, the next such non-binding advisory vote to approve the Company's executive compensation is scheduled to occur at the 2014 Annual Meeting of Shareholders.
+Following the Meeting, the next such non-binding advisory vote to approve the Company's executive compensation is scheduled to occur at the 2015 Annual Meeting of Shareholders.

-Resolved, that the compensation paid to the Company's named executive officers for 2012, as disclosed pursuant to the compensation disclosure rules of the Securities and Exchange Commission, including the Compensation Discussion and Analysis, the compensation tables, narrative discussion and related material included in this Proxy Statement, is hereby APPROVED.
+Resolved, that the compensation paid to the Company's named executive officers for 2013, as disclosed pursuant to the compensation disclosure rules of the Securities and Exchange Commission, including the Compensation Discussion and Analysis, the compensation tables, narrative discussion and related material included in this Proxy Statement, is hereby APPROVED.